TLA+ is easy if you know how to abstract

 What problem do formal methods help solve?

-English is considered a very ambiguous language.
-When we build a complex system, we need an unambiguous specification (also known as "spec").
-Formal methods use math to define a rigorous system model.
-After we have written the code for the model, we can then also use it to verify some properties.
+English is considered an ambiguous language, and yet we use it to write design specifications (henceforth "spec").
+TLA+ uses math, a formal and unambiguous language, to help define a rigorous system model.
+After we have written the spec, we can then also use it to verify some properties.

 The benefits of formal methods are twofold: